BenMakesGames/PlayPlayMini/BenMakesGames.PlayPlayMini/UPGRADE.md

 A "game state" is something like "the title menu", "exploring a town", "lock-picking mini-game", etc.

-Game states get user input, update your game data, and draw graphics.
-In **PlayPlayMini**, there is always exactly one active game state.
-It's possible to layer game states, for example to handle nested menus.
+In **PlayPlayMini**, your game is always in at least one game state.

 If you used one of the **PlayPlayMini** template projects, check out the `Startup` class in the `GameStates` folder.
 It should look like this: